vsrinivas/fuchsia/bin/listen/README.md

 ======

 This implements a simple program that listens for connections on a particular TCP port and spawns a program for each connection.
-Connecting the socket to mxio stdin and passing the parent's stdout & stderr.
+Connecting the socket to fdio stdin and passing the parent's stdout & stderr.

 It's currently not possible to pass the socket as more than one start-up handle.